godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 #### Task 1: Configure Power BI Desktop

-1. If you do not have Power BI Desktop installed, open https://aka.ms/pbidesktopstore to download and install Power BI app.
+1. If you do not have Power BI Desktop installed, navigate to [https://aka.ms/pbidesktopstore](https://aka.ms/pbidesktopstore) to download and install Power BI app.

+> [!IMPORTANT]
+> If you experience issues installing Power BI Desktop using Microsoft Store, try standalone installer that can be downloaded from [https://aka.ms/pbiSingleInstaller](https://aka.ms/pbiSingleInstaller).

 2. Open Power BI Desktop
-3. If you were signed in into Power BI Desktop previously, select **File | Sign out**
+2. If you were signed in into Power BI Desktop previously, select **File | Sign out**
-4. Sign in if prompted or select **File | Sign in** to sign in.
+3. Sign in if prompted or select **File | Sign in** to sign in.
-5. If you're signing in for the first time you may receive the following prompt
+4. If you're signing in for the first time you may receive the following prompt

 ![Prompt to sign up for Power BI account if opened for the first time](06/media/image-6-2.png)